cpske/ISP/review/final-feedback.md

 ## Comments on Programming Exam

-It is great that you can write a working, useful web application in only 4 hours.
+It is great that you can write a working, useful web application in only 4 hours!
+This class *raises the bar* for future SKE students.

 In grading, I looked for:
+* correctness of logic and code
 * code shows you understand what you are writing
-* use good coding practices
+* use of good coding practices
-* correctness of both logic and code

 Score awarded as follows: